JurPer/hex-chess/README.md

 ### Fool

-- Moves like the Knight and looks like it to the opponent.
+- Moves like the Knight and looks like one to the opponent.
 - When captured, also removes the piece that captured it.

 ### Moon